noahpresler/semesterly/docs/index.rst

 .. note:: Want your school on Semester.ly?
 We want it too!
 Want to see a new feature to help your peers?
 Let's make it happen.
 We want to help you make the impact you want to see.
+We'll even find you something impactful to work on if you're not sure where to start.

 About Semester.ly
 =================